katharinebeaumont/conference-talk-proposal-advice/1. Should I submit to a conference?/Preliminary experience.md

 ## Why get experience

-As well as preparing you for a conference proposal, and gaining confidence, you can use the opportunity to film yourself.
+As well as preparing you for a conference and gaining confidence, you can use the opportunity to film yourself.
+This will strengthen your proposal.
 See [The CFP](https://github.com/katharinebeaumont/conference-talk-proposal-advice/blob/master/4.%20Submitting%20the%20Proposal/The%20CFP.md) for more on this.